Student Voice

 • Should I still meet my deadlines?

-Yes, our advice to students is that you should still meet your deadlines if it falls on or outside of a strike day.
+Yes, our advice to students is that you should still meet your deadlines if it falls on or outside of a strike day or during a marking and assessment boycott period.
+If students do not submit, or do not attend exams, they will not receive a mark for the assessment.

 • Can I get a refund on my tuition fees?